-All major assumptions regarding spending, fundraising, inflation, and liquidity needs will be subject to an annual review by the Committee.
-This review will focus on an analysis of major differences between the Foundation's assumptions and actual experience.
+All major assumptions regarding spending policy, budget projections, capital market returns, and liquidity needs are subject to an annual review by the Committee.
+This review will focus on the Foundation's ongoing ability to tolerate downturns in asset values, changes to liquidity, income or rate or return objectives, and any changes in the Foundation's priorities or spending policy.